Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide03.png' alt='Pacific and Regional Archive for Digital Sources in Endangered Cultures (PARADISEC) Established 2003 Researchers concerned to digitise, preserve, and make accessible recordings in the many languages of the region around Australia No other agency taking responsibility for these recordings so they were at risk of loss Catalog exposes the existence of these recordings, 38,000 items in 690 collections Currently represent 1,350 languages, in 205 terabytes, with over 16,000 hours of audio recordings, 3,000 hours of video ' title='Slide: 3' border='1'  width='85%%'/>

-PARADISEC is an online archive of cultural data which has been maintained for twenty years, in this presentation we will look at some of the lessons learned from PARADISEC.
+PARADISEC is an online archive of cultural data which has been maintained for twenty years, in this presentation, we will look at some of the lessons learned from PARADISEC.
 In summary – the PARADISEC approach to simple data and metadata storage is something we want to continue in LDaCA, while the high cost for PARADISEC of commissioning and maintaining its own software stack is something we want to address by taking a more standards-based approach to managing language and other data over the coming decades.

 </section>